AdhamMadkour/dji-drone-rest/Backend/SpringBoot/dji-drone-rest/README.md

     * Create a database with preferred name
     * Change the datasource url in application.properties file
     * Change the username and password in application.properties file
+    * Go to the drone.sql file and copy the content and paste it in your database query console and run it
-    * Go to the seed.sql file and copy the content and paste it in your database query console and run it
+    * Go to the medication.sql file and copy the content and paste it in your database query console and run it
     * Now you have the database ready to run the project

 ### 3- Run the `DjiDroneRestApplicationTests` class

+### 4- Run the project `DjiDroneRestApplication` class

-### 4- Now you can use the API
+### 5- Now you can use the API

 ## API Documentation